 Substance Abuse Studies Certificate Program (SASCP)

 Substance abuse is a serious issue and causes problems for individuals, families, and communities nationwide.
 The toll can be seen in hospitals and emergency departments and is linked not only to physical and mental health problems but also to family stress, domestic violence, child abuse and neglect, and crime.
 The Department of Social Work offers a Substance Abuse Studies Certificate program that meets the educational requirements for the Licensed Clinical Addictions Specialist (LCAS) credential administered by the NC Substance Abuse Professional Practice Board.
-It is designed to enhance the knowledge and skills of individuals working in the field of substance abuse practice and increase the number of qualified addictions specialists in western North Carolina.
+It is designed to enhance the knowledge and skills of individuals working in the field of substance abuse practice and increase the number of qualified addictions specialists in Western North Carolina.

 The Department of Social Work offers a 12-credit hour Substance Abuse Studies (Post Baccalaureate Certificate) for students who are enrolled in the MSW program or who hold an MSW from WCU.
 The program meets the 180-hours of substance abuse educational requirements for the Licensed Clinical Addictions Specialist (LCAS) credential administered by the NC Substance Abuse Professional Practice Board.
-Courses in the certificate program are also open as elective courses to graduate students who are not in the certificate program providing there is room.
+Courses in the Substance Abuse Certificate Program are also open as elective courses to graduate students who are not in the certificate program providing there is room.
 Students who choose this option may apply these courses towards licensure or certification in substance abuse practice at a later date.

 SOCW 520 – Addictions - Overview of complex issues related to addictions, including drug, alcohol, gambling, and eating addictions; examines addiction within the context of developmental life stages and culture Taught on Cullowhee Campus both Fall and Spring Semesters